Getting Started

 Project Positioning

-In its current phase, VuReact is positioned as an experimental toolchain, prioritizing support for the following scenarios:
+In the current phase, VuReact prioritizes serving the following scenarios:

-- New Project Development: Write Vue-style components directly following VuReact conventions and output React code
+- New Project Development: Write Vue-style components directly according to VuReact conventions and output them as React code

 - Modern Syntax Support: Focus on Vue 3 Composition API and

-<script setup>syntax - Controlled Progressive Migration: Support gradual migration by directory/module, allowing Vue and React components to coexist in the same project
+<script setup>syntax - Controlled Progressive Migration: Support gradual migration by directory or module, allowing Vue and React components to coexist in the project

-- Complex Legacy Projects: Historical codebases expecting "zero-modification one-click migration"
+- Complex Legacy Projects: Historical codebases that expect "zero-modification one-click migration"

-- Mixed Historical Syntax: Projects containing a large amount of traditional Options API or non-standard patterns that are difficult to unify in the short term
+- Mixed Historical Syntax: Projects containing a large number of traditional Options API or non-standard patterns that are difficult to unify in the short term

 What It Is / What It Is Not